2ratibor/rich-date/README.md

+# rich-date

-# The `rich-date` is the npm package, that makes your work with dates much easier.
+## The `rich-date` is the npm package, that makes your work with dates much easier.

 ## Installation
 ```